Skrazzo/tmdb-tv-checker/README.md

 3. Finally, run `./tmdb --start` to check for any missing episodes!

-It is reccomended to run the checker as a cron job, to check for new episodes every n day or week.
+It is reccomended to run the checker as a cron job, to check for new episodes every Nth day or week.

 ## Arguments